Jared Cook Player Prop Bets for NFL Week 12 | Los Angeles vs. Denver 11/28/2021

 Matchup vs. Denver

-- Cook has averaged 23.4 receiving yards per game in his five career matchups against the Broncos, 5.1 fewer than his over/under for Sunday's game.
+- Cook is averaging 23.4 receiving yards per game in five career matchups against the Broncos, 5.1 fewer than his receiving yards prop bet over/under for Sunday's game (28.5).

 - Note: Cook's stats vs. Broncos date back to 2016.